BlockchainCommons/Gordian/README.md

 ## Spotlight: Gordian Server on MacOS

+**Roles:** Cosigner, Network Server, Seed Generator, Seed Vault (partial)

 [GordianServer-macOS.app](https://github.com/BlockchainCommons/GordianServer-macOS) provides personal one-click installation for Bitcoin Core and Tor.
 It's built on Bitcoin Standup technology that presents a QuickConnect QR code that can be used to pair mobile wallets for remote use over Tor V3.
 If you want to have your own, independent and self-sovereign Bitcoin node, this is all you need.
+[Linux Bitcoin-StandUp-Scripts](https://github.com/BlockchainCommons/Bitcoin-StandUp-Scripts) achieves the same thing as GordianServer-macOS, but comes in the form of Linux scripts rather than a central app.

 ![](https://raw.githubusercontent.com/BlockchainCommons/GordianServer-macOS/master/Images/logos/gordian-server-screen.jpg)